zer0x64/padding-oracle-rs/README.md

 # padding-oracle-rs
-A simple Rust crate to exploit CBC padding oracles
+A simple Rust crate to exploit CBC-PKCS7 padding oracles